"The Light Therapy Market is valued at $ 1.60 billion in 2026 and is projected to reach $ 2.26 billion by 2034, growing at a CAGR of 4.41%."

 Koninklijke Philips N.V., Verilux Inc., Northern Light Technologies, Beurer GmbH, Zepter International, BioPhotas Inc., PhotoMedex, Lucimed, Revian Inc., Carex, Lumie, Samarit Medical AG, TheraLight LLC, Johnson & Johnson (Neutrogena), Lumenis, Mito Red Light, RedDot LED, Natus Medical, Atom Medical, Bistos Co.

-July 2025: Alcon announced plans to acquire LumiThera and its Valeda photobiomodulation (PBM) device for treating early and intermediate dry age-related macular degeneration, expanding light-therapy applications into ophthalmology.
+July 2025: Alcon announced plans to acquire LumiThera and its photobiomodulation device for early and intermediate dry age-related macular degeneration, signaling rising strategic interest in ophthalmic light-based therapies.

-The Light Therapy Market is estimated to reach USD 2.26 billion by 2034.
+The Light Therapy Market is estimated to reach $ 2.26 billion by 2034.

-The Global Light Therapy Market is estimated to generate USD 1.53 billion in revenue in 2025.
+The Light Therapy Market is estimated to generate $ 1.60 billion in revenue in 2026.

-The Global Light Therapy Market is expected to grow at a Compound Annual Growth Rate (CAGR) of 4.49% during the forecast period from 2025 to 2034.
+The Light Therapy Market is expected to grow at a Compound Annual Growth Rate (CAGR) of 4.41% during the forecast period from 2026 to 2034.

 Didn’t find what you’re looking for?
 TALK TO OUR ANALYST TEAM